Common garden skink: Description

 The female pale-flecked garden sunskink has a yellowish, almost orange tinge to her underside, however the males have a light grey tinge to their underside.
 Females are often bigger than the males in size.

-Capable swimmers, Skinks have been known to dive under water to evade predators and remain submerged for several minutes until a threat has passed.
+Capable swimmers, skinks have been known to dive under water to evade predators and remain submerged for several minutes until a threat has passed.

 Diet

-Garden skinks feed on larger invertebrates, including crickets, moths, slaters, earthworms, flies, grubs and caterpillars, grasshoppers, cockroaches, earwigs, slugs, dandelions, small spiders, ladybeetles and many other small insects, which makes them a very helpful animal around the garden.
-They can also feed on fruit and vegetables, but the vegetables have to be cooked for the skink to be able to eat it.
-Skinks especially love bananas and strawberries etc. (no citrus fruit).
-Garden skinks rely purely on the movement of their prey when hunting.
-When hunting, the skinks will either hide and wait for prey to come by or actively pursue it (this depends on how hungry they are).
-Once they have caught their prey, they shake it around vigorously to kill it before swallowing it whole.
-Once they have had one meal, they begin to actively pursue prey for a short while with their newfound energy.
-Garden skinks only need one prey item per 4 or 5 days, thus making it an ideal pet for small children.
-They can eat worms if you drain the soil out of them with salt water because worms are too high in soil for them.
+The common garden skink feeds on invertebrates, including crickets, moths, slaters, earthworms, flies, grubs and caterpillars, grasshoppers, cockroaches, earwigs, slugs, small spiders, ladybeetles and many other small insects.
+Its diet also consists of dandelions.
+In captivity, it can also fed fruit and vegetables, but the latter must be cooked in order for skinks to consume them.
+Their diet also consists of bananas, strawberries and blueberries etc. (no citrus fruit).
+The common garden skink relies purely on the movement of its prey when hunting.
+When hunting, the skink will either hide and wait for prey to come by or actively pursue it, depending on its hunger levels.
+Once it has caught its prey, it shakes it around vigorously to kill it before swallowing it whole.
+Once it has had one meal, it begins to actively pursue prey for a short while with its newfound energy.
+The common garden skink only needs one prey item per four or five days, which has led to it being kept as a pet for small children..
+It can also be fed earthworms if the soil is drained out of them with salt water.

 Habitat

-Skinks are often seen under leaves, in long grass and under rocks so that they can watch their prey, they often prefer hiding in logs where their larger predators cannot reach them.
-As with most reptiles, the Common garden skink is cold blooded, and may be seen on top of rocks or paths in the morning trying to warm their blood.
-Skinks enjoy large areas with a lot of leaves and soft soil.
-They are normally found around hot and dusty areas that have many trees and stumps.
+Although L. guichenoti is often seen under leaves, in long grass and under rocks so that it can watch its prey, it also often prefers hiding in logs where it is out of reach of larger predators.
+It prefers being around rock tumbles, due to the crevices serving as hiding spots.
+As with most reptiles, the common garden skink is cold-blooded and may be seen on top of rocks or paths in the morning trying to warm its blood.
+It prefers large areas with a lot of leaves and soft soil.
+It is normally found around dry areas that have spots to hide in.

 Predators

-The garden skink's predators are mainly birds and cats.
-Even tiny birds like robins are a threat to skinks.
-Larger lizards and snakes will sometimes try to eat them as well.
+The common garden skink's predators are mainly birds and cats.
+It is also preyed upon by small birds, such as robins.
+Larger lizards and snakes are also predators.
 Like many other skinks, its tail will drop if grasped roughly.
 The disconnected tail will twitch vigorously for a while, capturing the attention of the predator while the lizard makes its escape.
 This survival tactic may seem hard for the skink to tolerate, but it is quite the opposite.
 Although it may cost the skink some energy, the skink's tail will eventually grow back to normal.